When did the West Chester Dragons baseball program start?

-No, each player must register every season so that they are placed on the proper team.
-Both Prospective Players and Current Players must attend one Tryout session in their League Age group to be considered for the Fall 2018 team rosters.
+No, each player must register each annual season so that they are placed on the proper team.
+Both Prospective Players and Current Players must attend the Tryout session in their League Age group to be considered for the next year’s team rosters.

 Is the team all about winning?